yyl88/GenerativeDenseUNet/README.md

 # RBFDenseUNet
 A UNet architecture with Dense blocks, and an RBF output layer.

 An RBF based artificial neural networks used for the purpose of semantic image segmentation.
 The backbone of this model is a DenseUNet with an Rbf output layer.
-The models allows the flexibility of running inference using Bayes Theorem, or Softmax, or both.
+The models allows inference using Bayes Theorem, or Softmax, or both.

 The dataset can be found in this repo: https://github.com/yalaudah/facies_classification_benchmark